 Theatre Alberta’s core programs and services are designed to foster sustainability in Alberta’s theatre industry, and pride and curiosity in Alberta’s theatre artists.
 We connect artists from age 12 to senior citizens, at any and all stages of their theatrical journeys.
 This inclusive approach has resulted in many members of the theatre community who are able to say that Theatre Alberta has been involved in and inspired their practice at several important touchpoints.

 We have operated Artstrek—a summer theatre school for Alberta teenagers—since 1995.
 Artstrek is a uniquely Albertan program that was founded in 1960 as the ‘Olds Drama Seminar.’
 Prior to 1995, various arts and culture branches of the Government of Alberta operated the school.
 Its history in the province includes five years in Olds; 17 years as the Drumheller Summer Drama School (1965 to 1981); two years in Fairview, when the name Artstrek and the curriculum model used to this day was introduced (1982 to 1983); 13 years in Vermillion; and 23 years at Red Deer Polytechnic (formerly Red Deer College).
 Artstrek 2020 would have been the school’s 60th Anniversary and 24th year in Red Deer, but the program was cancelled due to the COVID-19 pandemic.
 For the summer of 2021, we offered Artstrek entirely online, and changed the format of the curriculum to shorter, free of charge individual workshops and community building activities, attending carefully to student capacity for online learning.
+And in 2022, Artstrek was delivered in person again at Red Deer Polytechnic.

 While Artstrek has evolved and changed locations over the decades, its focus on providing opportunities for teens from across the province—many of whom do not have access to formal theatre training—to learn performance and creativity skills in a safe and inclusive environment has resulted in more than 10,000 alumni who champion the program across the country.